saber-be/nextiwant/DEPLOYMENT.md

 - **Dev with Docker**
   - From `docker/`: `docker compose up --build`
-  - Uses local bind mounts for fast iteration
+  - Uses local bind mounts for fast iteration with `APP_ENV=development`

 - **Live deployment (simple)**
   - Copy project to server
   - Configure strong secrets in `docker/.env`
-  - `docker compose up --build -d`
+  - From `docker/`: `docker compose -f docker-compose.yml -f docker-compose.prod.yml up --build -d`
+  - Runs backend and frontend with `APP_ENV=production` and no source bind mounts
   - Optionally front with a reverse proxy and TLS

 Adjust ports, domains, and environment variables as needed for your infrastructure and security policies.